product guideMar 18, 2026·12 min read

 How does this compare to the Linear Sprint Risk Analyzer?+

 Identical 4-dimension risk taxonomy and scoring model.
 The Jira variant uses REST API instead of GraphQL, handles Jira-specific sprint board structure and issue types, and maps Jira blockers (issue links) instead of Linear dependencies.
 Choose based on your project management tool.
+The README walks through configuration in under 10 minutes, including test data for validation.

 Is there a refund policy?+